 You consume who you follow.
 You are what you eat.

-THE LAST GENERATION
+THE LAST GEN

 There have been people who have waited for others to “like” before they “like.”
 There are people who message TLG privately about it, but won’t publicly acknowledge it.
 Unless you encrypt your IP address, nothing is private.
 We know who clicks and doesn’t like.
 We know who’s secretly reading, and we love your creepiness.